kabiyangyang/Eye-movement-classification/README.md

 2. If the quality of the mask is not promising, try `feature_extraction/Mask_propagation.py` to propagate the masks according to the optical flow.

-2. By specifying the arguments of mask path, video path, optical flow path, ground truth path as well as the outputpath, the output `*.arff` files will be created within the output folder.
+2. Run `flow_calculation_similar.py` for target motion extraction.
+By specifying the arguments of mask path, video path, optical flow path, ground truth path as well as the outputpath, the output `*.arff` files will be created within the output folder.
 Afterwards, these files can be further used for the matlab files same as in the baseline method.